Review release notes for Kubernetes versions on standard support - Amazon EKS

 Help improve this page

 Want to contribute to this user guide?
-Scroll to the bottom of this page and select Edit this page on GitHub.
+Choose the Edit this page on GitHub link that is located in the right pane of every page.
 Your contributions will help make our user guide better for everyone.

-Release notes for standard support versions
+Review release notes for Kubernetes versions on standard support

 This topic gives important changes to be aware of for each Kubernetes version in standard support.
 When upgrading, carefully review the changes that have occurred between the old and new versions for your cluster.